ProvisionGenie/ProvisionGenie/README.md

 🚨 Watch out - this is still under construction 🚨

-**Guidance & Provisioning for Microsoft Teams**

-ProvisionGenie is an app for Microsoft Teams that lets you learn how the concept of a team in Microsoft Teams works in general and how you can make it work for your team.
+ProvisionGenie is an app for [Microsoft Teams](https://www.microsoft.com/en-ww/microsoft-teams/group-chat-software) that lets you learn how the concept of a team in Microsoft Teams works in general and how you can make it work for your team.
 As Teams is a platform that can connect to a lot of services, we want to make your start even easier.
 We will skill you up and guide you through some questions regarding how your team should look like.
 As a result, you can request the 'Team of your dreams', which will be provisioned automatically for you.

-The core components of this solution:
+## Core components of this solution:

 * [Power Apps Canvas App](https://github.com/LuiseFreese/ProvisionGenie/blob/main/Docs/CanvasApp.md)
 * 5 DataVerse tables